daanbom/Custom-Drop-Sounds/README.md

 In combination with the standard Runelite Ground Items plugin you can highlight items and use a custom sound for those drops.

 You can also use custom pet sounds.

+There are also custom sounds for collectionlog, death and max hits.

 Master volume is the global volume of the sound effects (0-100%)